-Charles B. Rangel International Affairs Program
+Charles B. Rangel International Affairs Fellowships

 Fellows may use the fellowship to attend a two-year master’s program in a U.S. institution to study an area of relevance to the Foreign Service, including international relations, public policy, public administration, languages, or business administration.
-Upon successful completion of the two-year fellowship, Fellows enter the Foreign Service of the U.S. Department of State.
-Applicants must be college seniors or graduates looking to start two-year graduate programs in fall 2013, have GPAs of at least 3.2, and be U.S. citizens.
+Upon successful completion of a two-year fellowship, Fellows enter the Foreign Service of the U.S. Department of State.
+Applicants must be college seniors or graduates looking to start two-year graduate programs the fall after graduating, have a 3.2 GPA, and be U.S. citizens.
 The program welcomes applications of minority groups historically underrepresented in the Foreign Service and those with financial need.
 The Program is funded by the U.S. Department of State and managed by Howard University.

 Mr. Cory Dodds